Winn-Dixie and the Davis Family

 Rhodes scoffed at first.
 He had no interest in selling the shop.
 Miami was bursting with growth, and the business had netted Rhodes $6,000 that year.
 This was in the era when $1,400 was a solid annual salary!

-Legend has it Davis got a gleam in his unwavering brown eyes.
-He opened his briefcase and spread $10,000 in cold-hard cash across the cashier’s counter.
+Legend has it that Davis got a gleam in his unwavering brown eyes.
+He opened his briefcase and spread $10,000 in cold, hard cash across the cashier’s counter.
 He repeated his offer.
-Rhodes looked down at the cash, looked up at the balding veteran grocer, extended his hand, and exclaimed: “SOLD!
+Rhodes looked down at the money, looked up at the balding veteran grocer, extended his hand, and exclaimed: “SOLD!”

-The store proved even more successful under the leadership of Davis.
-The following year his sons James and Artemus dropped out of the University of Idaho to help their father run Rockmoor Grocery.
+The store proved even more successful under Davis’s leadership.
+The following year, his sons James and Artemus dropped out of the University of Idaho to help their father run Rockmoor Grocery.

-Learning lessons from Idaho, William vowed to never sell merchandise on credit.
-He promised to fire anyone who did — “even if their last name is D-A-V-I-S!”
-Thus they entered the trend du jour among groceries: the self-service, low-margin, high-volume game.
+Learning lessons from Idaho, William vowed never to sell merchandise on credit and promised to fire anyone who did—“even if their last name is D-A-V-I-S!”
+Thus, they entered the trend du jour among groceries: the self-service, low-margin, high-volume game.

 Following the Skaggs model, melded with his intense focus on customer service, they found great success at their Lemon City location.
 However, Davis never wanted to own just one store.
 He aimed to create a large retail chain; less than a year later, he started adding new locations.